File Clerk Salary

 File Clerk Job Listings

 Popular Skills for File Clerk

 Survey results imply that File Clerks put a diverse skill set to use.
-Most notably, skills in Filing Court Documents, Electronic Medical Records, Customer Service, and Data Entry are correlated to pay that is above average, with boosts between 4 percent and 7 percent.
-Skills that pay less than market rate include Phone Support and Microsoft Office.
-Most people familiar with Filing also know Data Entry.
+Most notably, skills in Filing Court Documents, Electronic Medical Records, Customer Service, and Data Entry are correlated to pay that is above average, with boosts between 4 percent and 6 percent.
+Skills that pay less than market rate include Phone Support, Microsoft Office, and scanning.
+Those educated in Filing tend to be well versed in Data Entry.

 Pay by Experience Level for File Clerk

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 For File Clerks, level of experience appears to be a somewhat less important part of the salary calculation — more experience does not correlate to noticeably higher pay.
 Salaries for the relatively untried average out to around $25K, but survey participants with five to 10 years of experience earn a significantly higher median of $29K.
 The average pay reported by folks with 10 to 20 years of experience is around $30K.
 File Clerks with more than 20 years of experience report incomes that are no higher than those with 10 to 20 years on the job.